Backyard Grannys Granny Flat Design & Approval Guide

 - Zoning – the legally permitted and prohibited uses of a piece of land, determining if a lot can be used for commercial, industrial, residential or agricultural purposes.
 In other words, it decides what can and cannot be built on a lot.

+Click here to find out more about building a granny flat with no council approval.
 If you would like to discuss your granny flat approval get in touch with our friendly staff today by filling in the form below and we can point you in the right direction and ensure you gain approval, first time.